monero-project/monero-gui/installers/windows/Deterministic.md

 * Agree on a particular version of Inno Setup, and everybody install that
 * Get the zip file for the Windows GUI wallet and unpack it, plus make sure / check that the file timestamps are preserved, i.e. upacked timestamp = timestamp in zip file
-* Build using Inno Setup and the `Monero.iss` script file
+* Build using Inno Setup and the `NejCoin.iss` script file
 * Success: All people arrive at a bit-for-bit identical installer .exe file, which they can verify by calculating and exchanging SHA256 hashes

 Some background info why this process is relatively simple: